perfect-oblivion/action-service-responder/README.md

 ## Taking it further with automation
-> Note: Automatic services are still experimental.
+> Automatic services are still experimental.

 ### When to use automatically run services
 - If you are in the context of an http request
 - If your service is expecting the current request's parameters
 - If there is a result returned from your service.

-> Note: If the service has a validator defined, the data will be validated before running the service logic.
+> If the service has a validator defined, the data will be validated before running the service logic.

-> Note: See example below: If you use the autorun functionality and do not use the action's service parameter inside the action(eg. when queueing your service), your IDE will likely yell at you (see example below).
+> If you use the autorun functionality and do not use the action's service parameter inside the action(eg. when queueing your service), your IDE will likely yell at you (see example below).
 I would only use 'autorun' if you are expecting a return value from the service.
 Also, If you choose to use autorun when queueing your service, be sure the service implements the ShouldQueueService interface.

-> Note on generating actions with an autorun service: When running the asr:action command, add the --auto-service option to have the Service added to your scaffolded Action class.
+> When running the asr:action command, add the --auto-service option to have the Service added to your scaffolded Action class.

 ```php
 // StoreComment.php